 Potential benefits of Enhanced Franchise network purchasing power - The Franchisee may be able to make use of the additional purchasing power of the Franchisor and Franchisee network generally.
 As the Franchisee network grows, its purchasing power should become greater.
 In addition, there may be other benefits relating to the size of the franchisor's operation and the extent of the Franchisee network.

 Shared marketing and advertising burden with the Franchisor and other Franchisees - National marketing and advertising is undertaken by the Franchisor for the benefit of the Franchisees.
 In addition, the combined marketing and advertising of the Franchise network may help a Franchisee.

 Support from the Franchisor - The Franchisor may be able to assist a Franchisee with a range of business support issues as part of the Franchise arrangement or via third party suppliers at a lower cost than the Franchisee would be able to obtain.
 In addition, the Franchisor usually assists with training throughout the term of the Franchise.

-If you would like more information about any aspects of franchising law or would like to discuss a potential or existing franchise agreement, please email us at firstname.lastname@example.org, complete an Enquiry Form or call us.
+If you would like more information about any aspect of agency law or would like to discuss a potential or existing agency agreement, please email us at email@example.com, complete an Enquiry Form or call us.